“What I cannot create, I do not understand.” Richard Feynman

 How this Works

-Starting in late August 2020, a new level page will appear on this website every week.
+Starting in late August, new level pages will populate with content.
 If you are taking the class for credit, you must complete each level before its weekly meet up.
 If we're lucky, the levels will show up early, and you can work ahead.
 Enrolled students also need to complete a final project, described here.

 Everything you need for a single level will be presented on a single page.
 One page to rule them all.
 Each level, aside from this one (since it's the first) should take about six hours and forty minutes to complete.
 Including the video above and our weekly meet up, this level should take about four and a half hours.
 Levels will generally include a mix of readings, videos, and independent projects.